newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/animal-shelter-cds.md

 * A detailed document outlining the purpose, method, and use of the CDS, accompanied by an approved protocol from a licensed New Jersey veterinarian
 * A certificate completed by a licensed New Jersey veterinarian, stating that shelter personnel who handle the CDS have been proficiently trained in the use of sodium pentobarbital in animal euthanasia
 * The name and title of everyone who will have access to the CDS
-* Security measures in place to prevent diversion of the CDS
+* Security measures in place to prevent loss or theft of the CDS

 :::callout{ showHeader="true" headerText="What if I don't complete this registration?" showIcon="false" calloutType="conditional" }